 Some of them bite from mites to fleas, termites, and bedbugs, whereas others, such as bees, hornets, and wasps, sting.

-Some forms of spiders even contain a type of venom whose antidote is rare to find.
+Many species of spiders even contain a type of venom whose antidote is rare to find.

 If not fatal, some of them could potentially leave you paralyzed.